Guide to sustainable beekeeping

-- In case you decide to purchase a queen bee: Become an expert about honey bee races before the purchase.
-However, your best choice would be to keep local bee races (feral bees).
-Read more about bee races and their traits in our Guide to honey bee races
+In case you decide to purchase a queen bee: Become an expert about honey bee races before the purchase.
+However, your best choice would be to keep local bee races or likewise bee races that work well for beekeepers in your area.
+Read more about bee races and their traits in our Guide to honey bee races.

-- Fill your garden or the surrounding environment of the hive with nectar and pollen-rich plants.
+Fill your garden or the surrounding environment of the hive with nectar and pollen-rich plants.
 Find our Guide to bee-friendly plants.
-Make sure that your bees have enough foraging possibilities, particularly between winter and spring and in the early summer.
-Of course, avoid using chemicals.
+Make sure that your bees have enough foraging possibilities and/or enough food (honey resources), particularly between winter and spring and in the early summer.
+Of course, refrain from using synthetic pesticides on your plants.

 - The feeding of everything else than their own honey should be only practiced in absolute emergency circumstances (lack of nectar).
 This depends also on the climatic region in which you live.
-In warm climates, there should be always enough foraging possibilities.
+In warm climates, there should be always enough foraging possibilities, unless you have several year long droughts .

 - Differently, in cold or mountainous climates, the lack of foraging flowering plants in certain months of the year could happen more frequently.